Sunn5/attendance-recorder/README.md

 ## Getting started

-The project has no external dependencies beyond Python 3.10+.
+The command line workflow has no external dependencies beyond Python 3.10+.
+The optional web dashboard depends on Flask (install with `pip install flask`).
 You can run it directly from the repository:

 ```bash